 - FutureLearn has lots of courses, packed with new skills so you can further your interests or land a new career.
 The packages are short and you should find skills to help with jobs for 50-year-olds with no experience.

-- Udemy is packed with short courses that can assist when you want to change healthcare jobs, plus you’ll find motivational classes to answer: "Which are examples of a person changing careers?"
+- Udemy is packed with short courses that can assist you when you want to change healthcare jobs, plus you’ll find motivational classes to answer: "Which are examples of a person changing careers?"

 Pro-TipAs well as online education, find people doing the job you’re interested in.
-Talk about their career, what they do each day, their work/life balance, how difficult and rewarding the work is, and assess whether their answers match up with your expectations.
+Talk about their career, what they do each day, their work/life balance, and how difficult and rewarding the work is, and assess whether their answers match up with your expectations.

 Finally — when you put in some groundwork, a career change isn’t as daunting as it first may seem.

 Put a plan to change your career on paper and set yourself manageable goals and timeframes for each step you need to take.

 Check-in on yourself and hold yourself accountable but don’t pile on the stress and make your situation worse!

 The workplace is filled with people who’ve done a lateral shift in their careers and gone on to be huge successes, and you can, too.